-Within jewellery itself, trends representing Valentine have changed over the decades.
-The most enduring image of Valentine’s Day is the heart that overtime got replaced with elaborate bows and ornate jewellery during the renaissance and art nouveau periods.
+Within jewelry itself, trends representing Valentine have changed over the decades.
+The most enduring image of Valentine’s Day is the heart that overtime got replaced with elaborate bows and ornate jewelry during the renaissance and art nouveau periods.
 Other popular motifs include bows, lock-key, cupids, birds, and flowers, especially roses.
 With innovation at its peak in our industry, designers are exploring more avenues and motifs on how to look at Valentine’s Day with a fresh approach.

 CHOPARD’S ICONIC HEART